dixob/protocol/README.md

 Each protocol is a Markdown file designed to be loaded into an AI session.

-**In Claude (claude.ai):**
-+robert comment: change this to be "any tool" not just claude.ai
+**In any AI tool (Claude, ChatGPT, Gemini, etc.):**
 1. Open a new conversation
-2. Upload or paste the protocol file
+2. Upload or paste the protocol file as your first message
 3. State your task — the protocol's trigger conditions handle the rest

-**In any other AI tool:** The protocols are written as instructions the model reads and follows.
-Paste the file contents as a system prompt or the first user message.

 **What happens:** The AI reads the operational spec and executes it — asking the right questions, following the defined steps, applying quality standards, and producing output in the specified format.
 You don't need to manage the process.